fly-lang/fly/llvm/docs/MergeFunctions.rst

 How to do it?
 -------------
 Do we need to merge functions?
 The obvious answer is: Yes, that is quite a possible case.
-We usually *do* have duplicates and it would be good to get rid of them.
+We usually *do* have duplicates and it would be good to getValue rid of them.
 But how do we detect duplicates?
 This is the idea: we split functions into smaller bricks or parts and compare the "bricks" amount.
 If equal, we compare the "bricks" themselves, and then do our conclusions about functions